Jan 07,2023

 The usual shelf life for some of the ingredients used in bath bombs are:

-Essential oils: Anywhere between 1-8 years depending on storage conditions and usage.
+Essential Oils: Anywhere between 1-8 years depending on storage conditions and usage.

 Carrier oils: Usually 1-2 years, depending on the usage and storage.